 What Is Nissan’s Recommended Maintenance Schedule?

-By following the recommended Nissan maintenance schedule, you can ensure that your vehicle will keep running in peak condition for many years.
+By following the recommended Nissan maintenance schedule, you can ensure that your new car will keep running in peak condition for many years.
 In addition, performing your scheduled repairs may also be a requisite for availing coverage if your car is under warranty.

-While the general Nissan maintenance plan is given below, specific maintenance requirements may vary across models.
-Make sure to read your owner’s manual to determine the correct maintenance plan for your Nissan vehicle.
+While the general Nissan maintenance plan is given below, specific automotive maintenance requirements may vary across Nissan models.
+Make sure to read your owner’s manual to determine the correct service schedule for your Nissan vehicle.

 |3,000 miles/3 months||Engine oil and filter change, fluid level checks and top off, adjust tire pressure, multi-point inspection|